 Alternative accommodation may be considered as such if you have a property that you could live in, even if you currently do not because it is rented out.

-There are extensive waiting lists for social housing but if you are considered as in housing need by a local authority then you may be able to apply for Rent Supplement to help towards the cost of renting a house privately.
+There are extensive waiting lists for social housing but if you are considered as in housing need by a local authority then you may be able to apply for Housing Assistance Payment (HAP) to help towards the cost of renting a house privately.

 Some voluntary housing providers provide social housing and tenants must usually be registered as in housing need with their local authority to be eligible for voluntary housing.
 Some housing associations provide housing for certain target groups such as the elderly or people with disabilities whilst others provide for general needs housing.